seantauber/seantauber/README.md

 - [rohitg00/agentmemory](https://github.com/rohitg00/agentmemory) - #1 Persistent memory for AI coding agents based on real-world benchmarks
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skills, subagents, and message gateway, it handles different levels of tasks that could take minutes to hours.
 - [contains-studio/agents](https://github.com/contains-studio/agents) - Sharing current agents in use
 - [nanocoai/nanoclaw](https://github.com/nanocoai/nanoclaw) - A lightweight alternative to OpenClaw that runs in containers for security.
-Connects to WhatsApp, Telegram, Slack, Discord, and Gmail, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK.
+Connects to WhatsApp, Telegram, Slack, Discord, Gmail, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK.
 - [VoltAgent/awesome-agent-skills](https://github.com/VoltAgent/awesome-agent-skills) - A curated collection of 1000+ agent skills from official dev teams and the community, compatible with Claude Code, Codex, Gemini CLI, Cursor, and more.
 - [photon-hq/flux](https://github.com/photon-hq/flux) - An open-source CLI for deploying LangChain agents to iMessage in seconds.
 - [google/agents-cli](https://github.com/google/agents-cli) - The CLI and skills that turn any coding assistant into an expert at creating, evaluating, and deploying AI agents on Google Cloud.